Vere Bird Jr.: Time in opposition

 The ALP government lost the 2004 election, with the United Progressive Party under Baldwin Spencer taking 14 of the 17 seats in House.
 A year later, Bird was ousted as Chairman of the ALP and replaced by Molwyn Joseph.
 Following an unauthorised ALP march on May Day in 2009 to protest the Spencer government, Bird and six other senior ALP figures, including the former Prime Minister, were arrested and charged with public order offences.
 They pleaded not guilty, but were convicted and fined.
-This followed severe delays after Bird suffered a seizure during the trial, his third since 2008.
+This followed severe delays after Bird had a seizure during the trial, his third since 2008.
 Two more seizures occurred in 2010, the second on 11 March 2010 in court, where Bird was defending an individual accused of grievous bodily harm.

 On 31 March 2013, Bird died of heart failure, a few days after being separately diagnosed with liver cancer.
 The Antiguan government confirmed that he was to receive a state funeral.